apriega77/poke-list/README.md

-# 🧪 Technical Test - PokeApp
+# 🧪 Technical Test - PokeList

 This is an Android project developed as part of a **technical test**.
 The application fetches and displays Pokémon data using the [PokeAPI](https://pokeapi.co).